emacsmirror/dwin/README.md

    Please note that this has to go to the `:init` section.
 - dwin does not run on Emacs 27 or older (see [dwin-compat.el](dwin-compat.el)).

+6. <a id="limit:two-emacs">Directional navigation does not work for Emacs windows of a **second emacs process**.</a>
+- Everything works fine also for several Emacs **frames**.
+- But if a second Emacs **process** is started, only the first one started will run the Emacs server.
+- And thus, with `dwin-windmove-left` etc. you can only switch between Emacs windows of the first Emacs process, not the second.
+The global keys never reach the second Emacs.
+- Likely one could fix this with not too much work, but it seems to be such a niche case that I do not plan to look into this.

 ### Further details:
 1. <a id="why-not-ydotool">Why cannot we just use ydotool to send keys to emacs?</a>
    <br/>Tools like ydotool seem to be able to send key events only to the